stevesaliman/gradle-properties-plugin/README.md

 Gradle Properties Plugin
 ========================

 The Properties plugin is a useful plugin that changes the way Gradle loads properties from the various properties files.
 See the [CHANGELOG](http://github.com/stevesaliman/gradle-properties-plugin/blob/master/CHANGELOG.md) for recent changes.

+NEWS
+====

+Starting with release 1.6.0, the plugin needs applied with it's qualified name, `net.saliman.properites`

-**NEW:** Starting with release 1.5.0, environment files can be optional, so you won't need to make a bunch of empty files when you only need to override properties for certain environments.
+Starting with release 1.5.0, environment files can be optional, so you won't need to make a bunch of empty files when you only need to override properties for certain environments.
 See the description of the `propertiesPluginIgnoreMissingEnvironment` for more details.